 Achieving a sustainable future for all, will be impossible without addressing the myriad of interconnected problems that people in urban poverty like Esther, Fuseini and Nadira deal with on a daily basis.
 In the coming weeks, we will take a closer looks at their situation and ask ourselves - what steps need to be taken to achieve a sustainable future for them and their fellow slum dwellers?
 We will tell the stories of Esther, Fuseini and Naidira; we will analyse the development challenges in an urban context and we will highlight projects that we are implementing inurban areas.
 Some of our partner organisations and donor organisations will join in to provide their critical thinking on the subject.

 All contributions to the online campaign on development problems in the urbanised environment are posted below.
-Click on the images to read the inspiring contributions and join online conversation via our social media channels (Twitter, Facebook, and LinkedIn)
+Read the inspiring contributions listed below and join the online conversation via our social media channels (Twitter, Facebook, and LinkedIn)

 Life in the urban slum